-Agenda Teaching Notes Agenda Opening A. Review Learning Targets (3 minutes) Work Time A. Mini Lesson: Addressing Common Errors (5 minutes) B. Return Draft Essays with Feedback (5 minutes) C. Essay Revision (30 minutes) Closing and Assessment A. Previewing Unit 3 (2 minutes) Some students may need more help revising than others.
+Agenda Teaching Notes Opening A. Reviewing Learning Targets (2 minutes) Work Time Some students may need more help revising than others.
 There is space for this during the revision time.
-As in Lesson 18, consider the setup of the classroom; students ideally will be working on computers.
-If students did not use computers to draft their essays in Lesson 18, consider giving them more time to revise and rewrite their essays.
+As in Lesson 13, consider the setup of the classroom; students ideally will be working on computers.
+If students did not use computers to draft their essays in Lesson 13, consider giving them more time to revise and rewrite their essays.
 Have independent activities ready for students who finish revising early.
 Since not all students may finish their revisions during this class, have students email their files, check out a computer, or come in during an off period or after school to finish.
 Consider extending the due date for students who do not have access to a computer at home.
-In advance: Look over students' graded drafts (from Lesson 18) and find a common conventions error.
-Craft a mini lesson for Work Time A to address the error (a sample structure is provided in the lesson).
-4. Homework A. Finish the final draft of your essay to turn in at the start of the next lesson, along with your first draft, rubric, and planners. • Also, identify a body paragraph in a student essay that uses and punctuates a "quote sandwich" well to be an exemplar.
+In advance: Look over the graded essays and find a common conventions error.
+Craft a mini lesson for Work Time A in order to address the error (a sample structure is provided in the lesson).
+Also, identify a body paragraph in a student essay that uses and punctuates a "quote sandwich" well to be an exemplar.
 Make a copy of this body paragraph, without the student's name, to show in Work Time Part B. The goal is for students to have another model to work toward as they are revising their own essays.
+Post: Learning targets.

-Lesson Vocabulary Materials feedback Computers Students' draft essays with teacher feedback (from Lesson 18) Exemplar Body Paragraph (for display, selected by teaacher in advance; see Teaching Notes) Document camera
+Lesson Vocabulary Materials feedback Document camera Student essays with teacher feedback (from Lesson 13) Exemplar body paragraph (one for display; see Teaching Note above) Computers

-Opening Meeting Students' Needs A. Review Learning Targets (3 minutes) "I can use feedback from others to revise and improve my essay."
-"I can use correct grammar and punctuation in my essay."
-"I can use new vocabulary appropriately in my essay." • Remind students that they practiced incorporating peer feedback in Lesson 17.
+Opening Meeting Students' Needs A. Reviewing Learning Targets (2 minutes) Read the two targets aloud or invite a student volunteer to do so. • "I can use feedback from others to revise and improve my essay."
+"I can use correct grammar and punctuation in my essay." • Remind students that they have practiced incorporating peer feedback in Lesson 11.
 They will use the same skills in this lesson, only this time the feedback will be on their control of conventions.